neuromodulation/py_neuromodulation/docs/source/index.rst

 Welcome to py_neuromodulation's documentation!
 ==============================================

-The py_neuromodulation toolbox allows for real time capable feature estimatio of invasive electrophysiological data.
+The py_neuromodulation toolbox allows for real time capable feature estimation of invasive electrophysiological data.
 Have a look at the :ref:`motivation<introduction>` and :ref:`installation`!

 .. toctree::